sdgluck/i18n-squish/README.md

 # i18n-squish

+> Watch and compile language files into single locales

 Watch and compile language files into single locales ready to be served to angular-translate using angular-translate-loader-url.
 Can be used with or without Express and optionally watches files using `node-watch` to recompile upon changes.

 ## Usage